krobelus/rate-experiments/README.md

 figure @fig:cross-rate-d-drat-trim shows that `rate` is faster than `DRAT-trim` on most instances.

-![Juxtaposition of the number of reason deletions and the absolute runtime overhead of checking specified DRAT.](p/correlation-reason-deletions-time-delta-percent.pdf){#fig:correlation-reason-deletions-time-delta-percent}
+![Juxtaposition of the number of reason deletions and the relative runtime overhead of checking specified DRAT over operational DRAT.](p/correlation-reason-deletions-time-delta-percent.pdf){#fig:correlation-reason-deletions-time-delta-percent}

-![Juxtaposition of the number of reason deletions and the absolute overhead in terms of memory usage of checking specified DRAT.](p/correlation-reason-deletions-space-delta-percent.pdf){#fig:correlation-reason-deletions-space-delta-percent}
+![Juxtaposition of the number of reason deletions and the relative overhead in terms of memory usage of checking specified DRAT over operational DRAT.](p/correlation-reason-deletions-space-delta-percent.pdf){#fig:correlation-reason-deletions-space-delta-percent}

 5.2 Overhead of Reason Deletions